matfax/klassindex/README.md

 ### Explanation

 1. ClassIndex stores the qualified names of the classes to load at run time in the jar's resources.
-The resource parsing and class loading comes with a cost.
+The resource parsing and class loading comes at a cost.
 In contrast, **K**lassIndex statically compiles the references.
 That means resource and classloading are not necessary.
-Excluded, however, are use cases where you have tons of classes and want only to load few of them, ClassIndex might show a better performance.
+Excluded, however, are use cases where there are tons unreferenced of classes with only few of them to be loaded.
+ClassIndex might show a better performance then.
 2. ClassIndex depends on resource and class loading.
 In use cases in Android where no context is available or a different class loader is to be used, ClassIndex will fail. **K**lassIndex compiles the references statically to enable full support.
 3.  **K**lassIndex provides all functional methods from Kotlin's `Iterable`, not just filters.
-4. ClassIndex uses workarounds to detect if classes are valid and still existent. **K**lassIndex, however uses statically compiled generated classes so that the compiler can check the validity.
+4. ClassIndex uses workarounds to detect if classes are valid and still existent. **K**lassIndex, however, uses statically compiled generated classes so that the compiler can check their validity.
 5. Kotlin does not (yet?) have such a concept such as Java's package files.
 Thus, package indexing has been removed to be consistent with the Kotlin.
-6. The only use case in which a service loader is to be preferred over statical compilation are plugin-based systems.
+6. The only use case in which a service loader is to be preferred over statical compilation is in plugin-based systems.

 ### Methods

--   the list of classes annotated by a given annotation getAnnotated()
+-   the list of classes annotated by a given annotation `getAnnotated()`
--   the list of classes implementing a given interface getSubclasses()
+-   the list of classes implementing a given interface `getSubclasses()`

 ### Advantages

 **K**lassIndex

 -   is faster than reading a file, it is not impacted by the usual performance penalty of the classpath scanning
--   is not depending on a class loader
+-   does not depend on a class loader
 -   is light-weight and simple
 -   supports incremental compilation in IntelliJ and Android Studio